Tkko/flutter_smart_auth/README.md

     }
   }
 ```
-Plugin automatically removes listeners after recieving the code, if not you can remove by calling `removeSmsListener` method
+The plugin automatically removes listeners after receiving the code, if not you can remove them by calling the `removeSmsListener` method

 ```dart
   void removeSmsListener() {